jonashackt/crossplane-argocd/README.md

 ```

 Since we're using Argo, we should deploy our Bucket as Argo Application too.
-I created a new folder `argocd/crossplane-resources`
+I created a new folder `argocd/infrastructure`
 here, since the Crossplane provisioned infrastructure may not automatically be part of the bootstrap App of Apps.

-So here's our Argo Application for all the Crossplane resources that may come: [`argocd/crossplane-resources/crossplane-s3.yaml`](argocd/crossplane-resources/crossplane-managed-s3.yaml):
+So here's our Argo Application for all the Crossplane managed infrastructure that may come: [`argocd/infrastructure/crossplane-s3.yaml`](argocd/infrastructure/crossplane-s3.yaml):

 ```yaml
 # The ArgoCD Application for all Crossplane Managed Resources